celestehorgan/atomic-writing/content-types.md

 > A topic is a unit of information with a title and content, short enough to be specific to a single subject or answer a single question, but long enough to make sense on its own and be authored as a unit.

 Beyond that, content blocks are semantically undefined.
-Because we author using Markdown or similar lightweight text markup languages, we do don't include any metadata in a content block.
+Because we author using Markdown or similar lightweight text markup languages, we do don't include any metadata, tags, assosciations, keywords, etc. in a content block.
+These concerns should be factored out to _rendering components_.